caltechlibrary/newt/newt-presentation.md

 Islandora      PHP/SQL           MySQL, Drupal, Fedora, Apache 2

-These are all really complicated pieces of software.

 # The problem

 1. Each application was built on a stack
 2. The stacks are complex and divergent
-3. Coping strategies
+3. Sustaining them requires many coping strategies
-	a.
-Out source running the applications as a "SAAS"
-	b.
-Treat app as blackbox and avoiding customization
-    c.
-Customize and dedicate individuals to the specific app
-    d. ...

 # The problem

-None of our coping strategies is good.
+- Our coping strategies are not sustainable
+- Complexity is part of the problem.

 # Why are these things so complex?

 - We want more from our application, more code gets written
-- Application needs enhancements, complexity accrues overtime
+- Application "enhancements", complexity accrues overtime
-- Best practices like "systems should be designed to scale"
+- Best Practices like "systems should be designed to scale"

+# Why are these things so complex?

+- first two are "people problems" (hard)
+- last one might be a system design problem (solvable?)

 # Let's talk about scale

 scale
-: a euphemism for **scaling big**
+: a euphemism for **scaling big**, as used in phrases like "google scale", "amazon scale"

 # Scaling big

 - Scaling big is hard
-- Scaling big makes things really complex
+- Scaling big can make things really complex
-- Scaling big favors large teams
+- Scaling big can require larger teams for success

-# Scaling big, a reflection
+# Scaling big

-- scaling big =>
+- scaling big gave us =>
   - distributed application design
   - programmable infrastructure
   - cache systems and dynamic clustering
   - complex systems management
+  - containers ...

+# Scale (from geometry)

+Scale
+: a linear transformation that enlarges or diminishes objects

+> **diminishes objects**, Inspiration!

-# An alternative, **scale small**
+# Let's think about **scaling small**

 - Pack only what is needed
 - Simplify!